Alternative Fueled Vehicle (AFV) - Major #8078

 4 units

-Engine theory and construction related to engine performance.
+Students will be introduced to engine theory and construction related to engine performance.
 History and theory of operation for the different types of automotive systems.
 Latest technologies in automotive fuel delivery, emission control, and ignition systems.
 Testing, diagnosing, and repairing fuel, emission, and ignition systems.
 Use of necessary test equipment.
 Designed to accompany work experience in the trade.
 (A, CSU)

 or